kismetwireless/kismet/docs/dev/webui.jquery.kismet.devicedata.md

 ### render (optional)

-Render function called during creation of the table row.
-The results of this function are placed directly in the cell, prior to completion of the entire table.
+The render option can be a fixed string, or a function.
+The render function will called during creation of the table row, and the returned string is placed directly in the cell, prior to completion of the entire table.
 The render function is called with:

 * **key** - the key field specified in the `field` option.
 * **data** - the complete data record for this table.